Focused on breaking the economic link between advertising and harmful content.

 We combine our advertising and human rights expertise to help implement industry, platform, and policy interventions – and embed human rights within relevant commercial and political decision-making, globally.

-Our 180+ members include Haleon, Virgin Media O2, British Gas, Innocent Drinks and Nationwide Building Society; network media agencies Group M, Havas Media, and Omnicom Media Group; plus, leading civil society groups, including the UN Office of the High Commissioner for Human Rights, Global Disinformation Index, and the Institute for Strategic Dialogue.
+Our 180+ members include Haleon, Virgin Media O2, British Gas and Innocent Drinks; network media agencies Group M, Havas Media, and Omnicom Media Group; plus, leading civil society groups, including the UN Office of the High Commissioner for Human Rights, Global Disinformation Index and the Institute for Strategic Dialogue.
 Our founders and staff are based in London, UK.

 We work directly with advertising platforms, media owners and publishers to pioneer positive changes and set new human rights precedents within the industry.

 Following 18 months of work with the United National Intergovernmental Panel on Climate Change, CAN and a coalition of other organisations, in 2021 Google announced a new monetisation policy.
 For the first time, misinformation that undermines the existence of climate change is no longer monetised through advertising.

 In April 2022 Pinterest pioneered a policy to reduce climate change disinformation in content and ads, including clearly defined guidelines against false or misleading climate change information and a broad definition of climate misinformation – based on an open letter sent by CAAD to the Presidency of COP26.

 In 2021, CAN joined a global coalition of 20+ leading climate and anti-disinformation organisations demanding robust, coordinated and proactive strategies to deal with the scale of the threat of climate misinformation and disinformation.
 Our joint efforts led to the creation of a universal definition of climate misinformation.